 Automatic link generation

 Most documentation systems have special ‘see also’ sections where links to other pieces of documentation can be inserted.
-Although doxygen also has a command to start such a section (See section \sa), it does allow you to put these kind of links anywhere in the documentation.
+Although Doxygen also has a command to start such a section (See section \sa), it does allow you to put these kind of links anywhere in the documentation.
 For {\LaTeX} documentation a reference to the page number is written instead of a link.
 Furthermore, the index at the end of the document can be used to quickly find the documentation of a member, class, namespace or file.
 For man pages no reference information is generated.

 The next sections show how to generate links to the various documented entities in a source file.